alainncls/strava-segments-to-nfts-dapp/README.md

 1. Copy the `.env.example` file to a `.env.local` file
 2. Fill it with your Strava application identifiers
-3. Fill it with your Infura identifiers for chain access
-4. Fill it with your Infura identifiers for IPFS access
+3. Fill it with your Pinata identifiers for IPFS access
-5. Fill it with the address of the contract you deployed previously

 ### 3. Install dependencies